mercymadueke/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a program that generates random valid passwords
+a function that reverses a string